malikobaid11/galera-cluster-mariadb/README.md

 - High availability

 ## Getting Started
-Follow the detailed guides in the [docs](docs/) directory for installation and configuration.
+Follow the detailed guides for installation and configuration.

-## Repository Structure
-- `docs/`: Documentation for each step of the setup process
-- `scripts/`: Scripts for automating installation and setup

 ## Prerequisites
 - Ubuntu 18.04 servers